|BYOD HOME | YEARS 5-6 | YEARS 7-12 | TGS WEB SERVICES | HELP & SUPPORT | TRINITY HOME|

 In the Preparatory and Junior School devices will be locked inside classrooms during recess and lunch.
-In the Senior School students should use their lockers for intra day storage.
 All students will be addressed at the beginning of Term 1 about the importance of looking after their device.
 In the event that the Chromebook is stolen or misplaced, the responsibility for assigning liability rests with relevant Master of School.

 Who is providing the BYOD portal and what sort of relationship do they have with Trinity?